erinconv/pycequeau/docs/grass.rst

 .. code-block:: bash

-  r.accumulate --verbose --overwrite direction=DIR@Melezes format=auto accumulation=FAC subwatershed=Watershed stream=Streams threshold=THERESHOLD coordinates=X,Y
+  r.accumulate --verbose --overwrite direction=DIR format=auto accumulation=FAC subwatershed=Watershed stream=Streams threshold=THERESHOLD coordinates=X,Y

 where ``THRESHOLD`` is the minimum flow accumulation to be considered as river stream, ``X,Y`` are the outlet coordinates.